Thanks for stopping by!

 As my health began to improve, friends and family members with similar issues began asking me to write down what I was doing so they could try it.
 And as they say, one thing led to another.

-All this research got me very interested in health and wellness management so I went on to enroll in a Bachelor of Science degree program.
-My adviser saw my previous Associate credits in media communication and marketing and suggested I put together an independent study plan.
+All this research got me very interested in health and wellness management so I went on to enroll in an online Bachelor of Science degree program with a university located 60 miles from my hometown.
+My adviser saw that I had an Associate of Art degree in media communication and marketing and suggested I put together an independent study plan.

 I researched similar programs at other universities and found a degree in Health Communication at Johns Hopkins medical university and patterned my program on theirs.

 My mission became to help others find ways to get healthier more simply and affordably through natural therapies.
-I created my business plan for Healthy Lifestyles Media, a health and wellness media self-publishing company.
-Then I began publishing my personal research and academic studies into a series of what I call ‘eGuides’ tailored for a general audience.
+I created a business plan for Healthy Lifestyles Media, a health and wellness media self-publishing company.
+I am now working on building the website and creating series of e-courses based upon my personal research and academic studies.

-People who write about health and wellness are often asked for their credentials.
+People who write about health and wellness are often asked for their credentials and qualifications for writing in that field.
 For those who ask, here’s a brief resume:

 - 20+ years personal management of fibromyalgia, degenerative disc disease, and related ailments